daleymj/Draft-Sharks-Technical-Task/README.md

    - I would further optimize accessibility by adding `aria` labels, roles, and focus states to enhance screen reader compatibility and keyboard navigation.
    - These updates would improve the experience for all users and reinforce inclusive design.

-3. **Advanced Design Techniques**:
-   - Incorporating CSS Grid alongside Flexbox for larger screens could allow for a more refined layout, especially with complex data sections.
-   - Using responsive font scaling (`clamp()` or viewport units) would further enhance the visual design.

-4. **Expanded Interactivity**:
+3. **Expanded Interactivity**:
    - Building on the existing hover effects, I would add additional visual cues for player cards and filter sections, such as animations or tooltips for more detailed player stats.

 ---

 ### File Structure

 To complete the assignment quickly, all files are in a single directory.
-In a full-scale project, I would implement a more organized structure for improved clarity and ease of maintenance.
+In a full-scale project, I would implement a more organized structure for improved clarity and ease of maintenance using seperate component files.

 ---